cran-task-views/ClinicalTrials/ClinicalTrials.md

     Peto's method are also implemented.
 -   `r pkg("metaLik")` Likelihood inference in meta-analysis and meta-regression models.
+-   `r pkg("metasens")` is a package for statistical methods to model and adjust for bias in meta-analysis
 -   `r pkg("rmeta")` has functions for simple fixed and random effects meta-analysis for two-sample comparisons and cumulative meta-analyses.
 Draws standard summary plots, funnel